Ideal Optical Flux Lattices: Example Ideal Optical Flux Lattices

 \subsection{Dark OFL}

-From the dual Haldane example it is clear that $1$-flat bands can be achieved by adding a suitably tuned scalar lattice even when the adiabatic Hamiltonian is far from the AC limit.
-We will now introduce an OFL that is an exact AC Hamiltonian in the adiabatic limit.
-Nevertheless adding a tunable scalar lattice still permits a huge decrease in the bandwidth.
+From the dual Haldane example it is clear that $1$-flat bands can be achieved by adding a suitably tuned scalar lattice even when the adiabatic Hamiltonian is far from the AC limit. {Flatness achieved this way does not, however, guarantee vortexability: flatness and idealness are a priori independent properties of a band, and a scalar potential tuned only to suppress the bandwidth need not produce an ideal one.
+We will now introduce an OFL that is an \emph{exact} AC Hamiltonian in the adiabatic limit --- a qualitatively stronger result.
+While the AC Hamiltonian has been developed as a theoretical ideal~\cite{MoralesPRL2024MATTMD,shiAdiabaticApproximationAharonovCasher2024}, realizations in condensed matter systems achieve this structure only approximately.
+The dark-state OFL constructed below achieves it exactly, yielding perfectly flat and exactly vortexable Chern bands as an analytical statement.
+This provides a physical platform in which their idealized limit is realized precisely, and against which the quality of AC approximations in moiré systems can be calibrated.} Nevertheless adding a tunable scalar lattice still permits a huge further decrease in the bandwidth beyond the adiabatic limit.
 As was shown in \cite{nascimbene2024emergence}, OFLs can be constructed also for so-called ``dark" lattices, for which the optically dressed state is exactly decoupled from the optical fields, and lies at the lowest energy with all other ``bright" levels being energetically repulsed.
 Dark optical lattices can be understood straightforwardly from their dual tight-binding models.
 Including both $N$ ground states $\alpha$ and $\tilde{N}$ excited states $\tilde{\alpha}$, a dark lattice arises when there are no potential couplings connecting ground states $V^\alpha_\beta(\vb r)=0$, and the number of coupled ground states exceeds the number of excited states $N>\tilde{N}$.
 Then the off-diagonal part of the potential $V^{\tilde{\alpha}}_\beta(\vb r)$ must have a kernel of dimension $N-\tilde{N}>0$, which describes textures with exactly zero potential energy, the ``dark'' states.
 When the dark-state texture has net flux per unit cell, these are dark OFLs.
 It is well known \cite{chen2014impossibility} that flat bands of tight-binding models cannot be energetically isolated and possess nonzero Chern number: coming from a tight-binding model in reciprocal space, the real-space texture in dark OFLs must be degenerate with a different bright texture at least at one point in the unit cell.
 This makes the adiabatic limit more subtle as the gap must be due to the zero-point motion of the atom.
 As noted in \cite{nascimbene2024emergence} for different dark OFLs, the bright-state gap generically vanishes quadratically around the gapless point.
 If $V_1$ is the characteristic size of the potential, the bright state zero-point energy is $\propto \sqrt{M V_1}$.
 As $V_1\to \infty$ the model will project perfectly onto the adiabatic subspace of dark states, and be governed by the adiabatic Hamiltonian \eqref{eq:ham_adiabatic} with geometric potential contribution $D(\vb r)/2M$.
 For most dark OFLs this potential is significant as $D(\vb r)\geq|B_\mr{texture}(\vb r)|$, hence $D(\vb r)/2M$ is generically a fluctuating potential comparable to the natural cyclotron energy of the problem.
 This means that even as $V_1\to \infty$ a generic dark OFL will \emph{not} lead to a flat Chern band, even in the absence of diabatic corrections, which decay with the reciprocal zero-point energy $\propto 1/\sqrt{V_1}$.
+As our earlier considerations show, while precluding exact flat bands, perturbations of this magnitude to the AC limit largely preserve ideality.
+This matches the observations that dark state OFLs are very close to ideality, which was noted in \cite{burba2025} and \cite{nascimbene2024emergence}.